 SIMCO, as a subconsultant, is providing personnel to support East-Side Access project to fulfill the following duties, including but not limited to:

-SIMCO’s inspectors interface and coordinate with control managers and other field engineers to maintain and track various logs, reports and field records.
-They also identify potential coordination, quality and safety or environmental issues.
+SIMCO’s inspectors interface and coordinate with control managers and other field engineers to maintain and track various logs, reports, and field records.
+They also identify potential coordination, quality, safety, or environmental issues.

-This is the major intermodal terminal on Staten Island and provides transfers for commuter rail, ferry, taxi and bicycle is undergoing extensive rehabilitation due to the impact of Superstorm Sandy on the SIRT facilities in October 2012.
+This is the major intermodal terminal on Staten Island and provides transfers for commuter rail, ferry, taxi, and bicycle and is undergoing extensive rehabilitation to repair damage from Superstorm Sandy.

-The rail yard is being reconstructed with new tracks, traction power, signals and communications facilities, perimeter flood “hardening“ measures and the rehabilitation of Tower “B”.
-Asbestos mitigation is also included as part of the project.
+The rail yard is being reconstructed with new tracks, traction power, signals and communications facilities, and perimeter flood “hardening“ measures.
+Tower “B” is also being rehabilitated.
+Asbestos mitigation is also included.

 SIMCO is providing construction inspection services for this project.

-The equipment in the existing facility was inundated with water after the devastating Superstorm Sandy hit Long Island.
-Most of the sludge dewatering machineries were damaged and became non-functional due to this disaster and had to be replaced with new system.
+The equipment in the existing facility was inundated with water during Superstorm Sandy.
+Most of the sludge dewatering machinery was damaged and became non-functional and had to be replaced with new system.
 To protect against future water damage, the floor elevation needed to be raised.
-The Nassau County Department of Public Works decided to rebuild the entire facility with new machineries under a federal disaster recovery program
+The Nassau County Department of Public Works decided to rebuild the entire facility under a federal disaster recovery program.

-A temporary facility has been built to keep the facility functioning during the construction period which will be removed upon completion of the project.
+A temporary facility has been built to keep the facility functioning during the construction period.

-The principal features of the project under this contract consist of demolition, removal and reconstruction of the entire facility including mechanical piping and equipment, associated appurtenances inside the sludge dewatering facility including sludge feed pipe and pump system, wash water pipelines and booster pump, polymer system, odor control scrubbers system, storage tanks, sodium hydroxide storage tank, and related all electrical control, power and signal wires, HVAC system etc. The new facility will also have high level alarm panel power wiring, new exhaust fans on roof, temperature controls, plumbing, sprinkler system, fire alarm system.
+The principal features of the project under this contract consist of demolition, removal, and reconstruction of the entire facility, including mechanical piping and equipment, associated appurtenances inside the sludge dewatering facility, including sludge feed pipe and pump system, wash water pipelines and booster pump, polymer system, odor control scrubbers system, storage tanks, sodium hydroxide storage tank, related electrical control, power, and signal wires, HVAC system, etc. The new facility will also have high level alarm panel power wiring, new exhaust fans on the roof, temperature controls, plumbing, a sprinkler system, and a fire alarm system.